 To protect yourself from misrepresentation claims, adopt practices to avoid unintentionally misrepresenting anything:

-• Make sure to double-check key information, such as square footage.
+- Make sure to double-check key information, such as square footage.

-• Verify any information provided by the seller.
+- Verify any information provided by the seller.
 (Some states require that you do so.
 Make sure you know requirements in your state.)

-• Document all disclosures, and keep records of confirming and sharing them by email.
+- Document all disclosures and keep records of confirming and sharing them by email.

-• Make sure marketing materials are factual and don’t exaggerate features or hide flaws.
+- Make sure marketing materials are factual and don’t exaggerate features or hide flaws.

 Still, no matter how careful you are, it’s quite possible you may be sued for misrepresentation.
 What do you do if, despite your best efforts, you face a misrepresentation real estate lawsuit?

-The first thing to do is get legal advice.
-With CRES E&O + ClaimPrevent®, that’s easy.
-Simply call the ClaimPrevent® Legal Hotline.
+As a CRES member, you can simply call the ClaimPrevent® Legal Hotline.
 CRES has a team of local expert real estate attorneys ready to advise on claims or potential issues.
 Your legal expert can help you decide on the best course of action based on your particular situation and state.

 Even if you aren’t facing a lawsuit, but realize you may have unintentionally misrepresented something, you should get legal guidance.
 There may be steps you can take that mitigate any issues.
 At CRES, we want to know about potential issues before they become problems to help you prevent claims.